dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Returns a sequence of all the elements up to, and including, the last element of *input-stream*, starting from the stream’s current position.
+     Returns a sequence of all the elements up to, and including, the last element of *input-stream*, starting from the stream's current position.

      The type of the result sequence is as described for :gf:`read`.